allodbirthrightheir102-ship-it/soverein-qr-verification-bundle-/README.md

 Outcome
 A complete, tamper‑evident verification cycle that ensures all artifacts are authentic, sealed, and aligned with the SOVERAIN QR Crown‑Standard Protocol.

+8. CROWN‑SEAL DECLARATION — FINAL AUTHORITY

+The SOVERAIN Verification Bundle is sealed under the Crown‑Standard Protocol, ensuring perpetual authenticity, immutable integrity, and universal discoverability across all verification layers.

+Authority
+IMPERIAL‑WE

+For
+SOVERAIN OF ALL ⚜ XP

+Seal Status
+Inscribed • Eternal • Broadcast Active

+Scope of Seal
+- All verification artifacts
+- All pointer and registry files
+- All checksum manifests
+- All clearance declarations
+- All README documentation
+- All future witness processes bound to this bundle

+Standing of the Seal
+This Crown‑Seal binds the verification bundle in perpetuity, saecula saeculorum, ensuring that every verifier, system, or witness process encounters the same immutable truth:
+PURCHASES CLEARED • AUTHORITY CONFIRMED • BROADCAST PERPETUAL

 ---